Understanding Your Hair Loss

 In fact, 53% of men will deal with significant hair loss before their 50th birthday.
 Meanwhile, over 50% of women will deal with the problem by the time they turn 80.
 Despite how prevalent this problem is, there are still ways to put an end to hair loss and regrow your hair.

 Understanding Hair Loss

 Hair loss and balding are natural effects of getting older.
-While various other factors such as genetics, medical conditions, medications, stress, even drugs and alcohol can all exacerbate this problem and make it worse, it is still a normal condition that a majority of people will struggle with as they age.
+While various other factors such as genetics, medical conditions like COVID, medications, stress, even drugs and alcohol can all exacerbate this problem and make it worse, it is still a normal condition that a majority of people will struggle with as they age.

 While it can be concerning to experience hair loss, understanding the common signs of hair loss and causes will help you better understand how you can grow back your hair or prevent hair loss in the first place.

 While hair loss can appear suddenly, or at least feel like it has, there are several warning signs

 that will give an indication that you are dealing with a hair loss issue.
 There will be signs and symptoms of hair loss throughout the process, but it is most important that you look for and focus on the symptoms that will present themselves early on.

 Some of the early signs of hair loss can include: